 - To help protect your brand down the road, a common practice is to scoop up the “.com”, “.org” and “.net” variations of your domain.

 Step 3: Set Up Web Hosting

 Web hosting is what makes your new domain name live on the internet.
 Your host stores all of your site’s content and makes it accessible online so others can see your hard work.

 This step may seem daunting, but you really can have a hosting account up and going in five minutes through a quick, hassle-free process.

 How To Purchase Hosting For Your Blog

 You can select the cheapest plan and then upgrade later when you need more bandwidth; however, if you are going to take creating a successful blog seriously, you should consider an upgraded hosting plan from the start.

 Here’s a quick look at the range of packages Bluehost has to offer, for reference:

-The next step is to add in your account and billing information.
+Next, you will be asked to add your account and billing information.
 Here’s an example of what that looks like with Bluehost.

-Review the package information and decide what term/add-ons you desire.
+Review the package information and decide what terms and add-ons you desire.
 The more months you purchase in advance, the better your rate will be.
 Whichever you feel comfortable with will be the best option for you!

 Once you enter your payment info and accept the terms of service, you’re all set.
 Congratulations!